provided-as-is/events/README.md

 ## Cool!
 What's the format? ✍️

-Our format was inspired by, and based upon, Maintainerati events.
+Our format was inspired by, and based upon, [Maintainerati](https://maintainerati.org) events.
 To facilitate sharing of ideas without additional burden of having to prepare content, we will only have one lighting talk per event, and dedicate most of the time to group discussions 👐

 Participants can propose topics of conversation using the dedicated issue per event.
-At the event, we will follow the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) approach, paired with the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule#).
+At the event, we will follow the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) approach, paired with the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).

 This is **not** meant to be large scale event.
 We aim to have no more than 40-50 people showing up per event.
-There will be food & drinks.
+There will be food & drinks for IRL events.

-Less frequently, once or twice a year, we will also organise social events, which could span from pub night to a dinner, to provide this community a more relaxed environment to spend time together (compared to the more serious/standard events) 🥂

 ## How do I participate? 🙌